IsaacThoman/CatFacts/README.md

 # CatFactsWin
 A powershell script that randomly reads out cat facts.
-Code written by @IsaacThoman, cat facts from @0x27 .
+UI created with the help of PoshGUI, code written by @IsaacThoman, cat facts from @0x27 .